-They call it odontophobia, but it’s basically a big word that describes a much bigger fear: fear of the dentist.
-Believe it or not, some degree of odontophobia is totally normal and even common.
-In fact, it is estimated that upwards of 75 percent of all American adults have some degree of odontophobia, whether it be mild or severe.
-But while it is normal to experience some anxiety before your dental appointment, it shouldn’t get in the way of your oral health.
+It's called odontophobia, but it’s basically a big word that describes a much bigger issue: fear of the dentist.
+Also referred to as dentophobia, some degree of odontophobia is totally normal.
+In fact, it’s estimated that upwards of 50 percent of all American adults have some degree of odontophobia, whether it be mild or severe.
+But while it’s normal to experience some anxiety before your dental appointment, it shouldn’t get in the way of your oral health.

-Thankfully, Dr. Mazhari isn’t scary, and his office provides many solutions to calm your dental fears and anxieties.
-It’s called “relaxation dentistry,” and it’s just one way we work to make your dental experience as comfortable as possible.
+Thankfully, our office provides many solutions to calm your dental fears and anxieties.
+It’s called relaxation dentistry, and it’s just one way we work to make your dental experience as comfortable as possible.

 What Is Relaxation Dentistry?

-- Dr. Mazhari will meet with you and discuss your treatment plan for the day, so you know exactly what will be done and how it will be achieved.
+- Our team discusses your treatment plan for the day so you know exactly what will be done and how it will be achieved.

-- If you do have dental fears, he will discuss with you the root of your fears.
+- If you do have dental fears, I’m the first one you should talk to about them.
 Did you have a bad experience with a previous dentist?
 Are you afraid of the sound of drills or that you will need a needle?
 Talking it through can often help with whatever is causing your anxiety.

-- Dr. Mazhari offers several sedation options, including nitrous oxide, which creates a calm, relaxed feeling without causing you to lose consciousness.
-In fact, you can return to your normal day after a brief recovery period in Dr. Mazhari’s office – typically after just five to 10 minutes.
+- We provide several sedation options, including nitrous oxide, which creates a calm, relaxed feeling without causing you to lose consciousness.
+In fact, you can return to your normal day after a brief recovery period in our office—typically after just 5 or 10 minutes.

-Anesthesia is another option.
-Dr. Mazhari will work with a local anesthetist to put you into a peaceful sleep while he performs your procedure.
-You will awake to find your dental procedure complete – and you’ll have no memory of the procedure at all!
+We might also decide together that anesthesia is another option.
+If so, we’ll work with a local anesthetist to put you into a peaceful sleep during your procedure.
+You’ll awake to find your dental treatment completed, and have no memory of it at all.

-As you can see, we take your dental anxiety very seriously and want to work with you to calm your fears and treat your teeth and gums.
+As you can see, we take your dental anxiety very seriously and want to work with you to calm your fears and provide the best treatment for long-lasting oral health.
 If you have dental anxiety, let our staff know when making your appointment so we can make preparations to assist you in any way possible.
-To schedule your appointment with Dr. Mazhari, please contact the office at (703) 212-9622.